okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/app-provisioning-connection/main/index.md

 ## Access Okta APIs

-First, you need access to the Okta APIs regardless if you're setting up a token-based or an OAuth 2.0-based provisioning connection.
+First, you need access to the Okta APIs regardless whether you're setting up a token-based or an OAuth 2.0-based provisioning connection.
 You can access Okta APIs with OAuth 2.0 authentication either as a service app or a user.

 ### Get Okta API access as a service

-To access Okta APIs with OAuth 2.0 in a service-based context, you must create a service app in Okta.
-You can specify the scopes and resources granted to the service app in Okta, which allows you to obtain an access token with those grants.
+To access Okta APIs with OAuth 2.0 in a service-based context, create a service app in Okta.
+You can specify the scopes and resources granted to the service app, which allows you to obtain an access token with those grants.

 See [Service-based API access setup](/docs/reference/rest/#service-based-api-access-setup) for complete steps.